SPSCSubmission/SPSCSubmission/observer_prompt.md

 # Observer Prompt

-The observer model is used after actor runs to produce structured research metrics.
-It does not participate in the simulated interaction.
+The observer model is used after the conversation.
+It receives the whole input from an Agent.

 ## System Message